dotnet/project-system/docs/build-acceleration.md

 - ⛔ If you see:

-   > This project has enabled build acceleration, but at least one referenced project does not produce reference assemblies.
-Ensure all referenced projects, both direct and indirect, have the 'ProduceReferenceAssembly' MSBuild property set to 'true'.
+   > This project has enabled build acceleration, but not all referenced projects produce a reference assembly.
+Ensure projects producing the following outputs have the 'ProduceReferenceAssembly' MSBuild property set to 'true': '&lt;path1&gt;', '&lt;path2&gt;'.

    Then build acceleration will not know whether it is safe to copy a modified output DLL from a referenced project or not.
 We rely on the use of reference assemblies to convey this information.
 To address this, ensure all referenced projects have the `ProduceReferenceAssembly` property set to `true`.
 You may like to add this to your `Directory.Build.props` file alongside the `AccelerateBuildsInVisualStudio` property.
 Note that projects targeting `net5.0` or later produce reference assemblies by default.
 Projects that target .NET Standard may require this to be specified manually (see https://github.com/dotnet/project-system/issues/8865).

+   This message lists the referenced projects that are not producing a reference assembly.
+The `TargetPath` of those projects is used, as this can help disambiguate between target frameworks in multi-targeting projects.

 - ✅ You should see a section listing items to copy: